 When Ricky Ghoshal was in his second year of undergraduate studies at McMaster University, his younger brother got sick with subacute sclerosing panencephalitis.
 This complication of measles is so rare that many of the doctors had never even heard of it, and there is no dedicated treatment for it.
 As Ghoshal got to know the doctors caring for his brother, he realized how much they were being held back — not by any lack of skill or knowledge, but by lack of access to cutting-edge treatments.
+Although research breakthroughs happen all the time, it can be years before they are approved and broadly available.

 Water is not only essential to life, it’s also essential to manufacturing, mining, agriculture, oil extraction and a host of other industries.
 But industrial water use leads to waste water, often full of contaminants that make it unsuitable for reuse, costly to dispose and harmful to the environment.
-British Columbia’s Saltworks Technologies is one of a growing number of biotechnology companies that are working to reduce the volume of waste water being generated by industry.
-In addition to commercializing its existing industrial desalination and brine-treatment technologies, Saltworks also conducts extensive research and development to build the next generation of waste water technologies.

 Chelsea Lobson and Lake Winnipeg go way back.
 Her grandparents’ cottage in Matlock, Manitoba, gave her the opportunity to spend time in and around the lake — and was part of what inspired her to pursue biology and environmental science at the University of Manitoba.
 Those passions soon led her to the Lake Winnipeg Foundation, which used BioTalent Canada’s Career Focus Green Jobs wage-subsidy program to hire her as a Program Coordinator overseeing its Lake Winnipeg Community-Based Monitoring Network (LWCBMN).